dthxe/agentic_esolang_eval/README.md

 ```

 ### Non-Agentic Scripts
 Our scripts (the remaining scripts not mentioned above) evaluating the performance of large language models (non-agentic) were done in Google Colab.
 The notebook export is in eaxch corresponding folder.
 To reproduce our experiments using the same compute resources, follow the steps below:
-Copy the script into a Google Collab notebook with the following:
+- Copy the script into a Google Collab notebook
-Python 3 Runtime
+- Run with Python 3 Runtime
-Hardware Accelerator: NVIDIA T4 GPU
+- Run with Hardware Accelerator: NVIDIA T4 GPU

 ## Dataset